trimble-oss/website-modus.trimble.com/content/start/index.md

 {{</ card-start >}}

 {{< card-start title="Developers" url="/developers/" header="developers.svg" >}}
-The front-end framework is an HTML/CSS library developed as a common, open-source platform for all of Trimble's web applications.
+The frontend framework is an HTML/CSS library developed as a common, open-source platform for all of Trimble's web applications.
 {{</ card-start >}}

 </div>